 Payday Loans in New Mexico

-A payday loan is a short-term loan for borrowers who might have trouble making it to their next payday.
+A payday loan is a short-term loan repaid on the next payday.
 These loans can be found online or at a storefront lender, and getting one is usually a quick and simple process.
 But be careful if you’re considering a payday loan, as some lenders use deceptive practices to trick borrowers into paying more for their loans.